LyyHua/DatingApp/README.md

+For employer thinking that i can use Angular professional through my code here

+No i'm fucking not.
+I didn't even listen or learn a single shit about Angular

+That's how much i fucking hate it.
+However i do listen and learn C# well and

 For anyone thinking this is actually a Dating (web) App.
 It is not

 It's just a web app that i follow tutorial on some random ass Udemy Course